 Among the very best of these historic locations are Giza, Abu Simbel, El Alamein Battlefield, Dendera and Abydos – all included in our top 10 guide to Egyptian cultural monuments and historic landmarks.

 Giza or ‘Al Giza’ is undoubtedly a tourist hotspot in Egypt and the site of some of Ancient Egypt’s most famous landmarks, most notably, the famous Pyramids of Giza.

-Giza is a tourist hotspot and the site of some of Ancient Egypt’s most famous landmarks, including the largest pyramid on Earth.
-Giza is home to the pyramids of kings Khufu, Khafra and Menkaure.
-The largest pyramid in Giza, and in the world, belongs to the second king of the Fourth Dynasty, Khufu or “Cheop”.
+Amongst the pyramid complex may be found the pyramids of Pharaohs Khufu, Khafra and Menkaure.
+The largest pyramid in Giza – and the world! – belongs to the second king of the Fourth Dynasty, Khufu or “Cheop”.

 Abu Simbel is an archaeological site in Egypt housing a series of incredible Ancient Egyptian monuments, especially a number of rock temples.
 The most famous sites at Abu Simbel are the two Temples of Ramesses II.

 The victory was a vital turning point for the Allies, summarised succinctly by Winston Churchill: “It may almost be said, Before Alamein we never had a victory.
 After Alamein we never had a defeat.”